andadapt/lessons/ks3/year8/selection/PITCHME.md

 @ol
 **ASPIRE to:**

-- demonstrate the use of selection with multiple conditions **CHALLENGE to:**
+- Demonstrate the use of selection with multiple conditions **CHALLENGE to:**

-- demonstrate the use of selection with a single condition
+- Demonstrate the use of selection with a single condition
 @ol
 ---
 [drag=100, drop=center, flow=col]